 This is one of the big issues that businesses will face in coming decades, according to Schmitt.
 As robots become increasingly human-like thanks to advancements in artificial intelligence and machine-learning, and as humans become more robot-like thanks to advances in medical engineering, business leaders will play a key role in determining how consumers respond to this shift.

-“There’s a big philosophical issue in terms of self-consciousness and what do we know about ourselves,” Schmitt recently told a small audience gathered at the Business School for a special showcase on new research being done by faculty.
+“There’s a big philosophical issue in terms of self-consciousness and what do we know about ourselves,” Schmitt recently told an audience gathered at the Business School for a special showcase on new faculty research.

 Organized by the Eugene Lang Entrepreneurship Center for #CBSstartups Week 2018, the showcase also featured research and ideas currently being explored by Assistant Professor Michael Mauskapf and S. T. Lee Professor of Business Sheena Sethi Iyengar’s Authenticity, Choice, and Technology Lab, which are discussed further below.